vanderlee/colorpicker/README.md

 class specified.

 ###	buttonColorize (false)
-If a buttonimage is specified, change the background color of the image when the color is changed.
+If a `buttonImage` is specified, change the background color of the image when the color is changed.

 ###	buttonImage ('images/ui-colorpicker.png')